kamil-kw/BeBike/README.md

 # **1.1.
 Project Description**

 One of the best benefits of living in the Netherlands is having access to over 37 000 km of bicycle paths, the only thing you need to enjoy is a bike.
-Therefore I have created a bike shop website, where viewers can buy a bike, as well as some basic parts and accessories.
+Therefore, I have created a bike shop website, where viewers can buy a bike, as well as some basic parts and accessories.

 The website allows users to use a search engine to find the most suitable product and with just one click add to the shopping trolley.
 The website is intuitive with a simple design, so with this e-commerce website buying a bike is as simple as ordering food delivery and who doesn’t like good home delivery.

 (#requirements)